NOT "ART FOR

 One of several cultures which co-existed in Upper Paleolithic Europe, it was also practised as far away as south west Asia, its name derives from the type-site near the village of Aurignac in the Haute Garonne, France.
 Its tools included sophisticated bone implements like points with grooves cut in the bottom for attachment to handles/spears, scrapers (including nose-scrapers), burins, chisels, and military-style batons.

 Aurignacian art also witnessed the first significant manifestations of fine art painting and sculpture: a phenomenom which continued throughout the rest of the Upper Paleolithic era.
-Notable examples include the abstract art at the Cave of El Castillo, the monochrome cave murals at Grotte Chauvet and the early venus figurines from across Europe.
+Notable examples include the red abstract symbols at El Castillo, the monochrome cave murals at Chauvet and Coliboaia, and the early venus figurines from across Europe.
 Other Aurignacian rock art included hand stencils, finger tracings, engravings, and bas-reliefs.

 In addition, Aurignacian humans produced the first personal ornaments made from decorated bone and ivory, such as bracelets, necklaces, pendants and beads.
 This growing self-awareness, together with the birth of fine art, marks the Aurignacian as the first modern culture of the Stone Age.